cloud-gov/hhs-acf-uc-dashboard/README.md

 More info: [www.acf.hhs.gov/orr/programs/ucs](http://www.acf.hhs.gov/orr/programs/ucs)

-This repo will contain a web app used within ORR to view data from their unaccompanied child database.
+This repo will contain a web app used within ORR to view data from their unaccompanied child portal.

 ## Repositories

 - API
 - Dashboard (this repo)

+## Product Board
+Stories are on a [Pivotal Tracker Workspace](https://www.pivotaltracker.com/n/projects/1779875) that is public.

+## Application Information

+This is a Rails app with authentication covered by the `devise` gem.

+Bundling and setting up databases follows the expected Rails patterns.

+Tests can be run with the default rake command, `rake`.

+## Deploying

+A demo application is on [cloud.gov](https://hhs-acf-uc-dashboard.apps.cloud.gov/).
+With permissions you can deploy with `cf push`.
+Getting access to the box can be done via `cf-ssh`.

 ## Contributing